Baked Ziti with Rigatoni (Creamy, Cheesy Family Dinner Recipe)

 Step 4 – Build the Sauce Base

-Reduce heat to medium and add 1 tbsp olive oil if needed.
+Reduce heat to medium and add 1 tablespoon olive oil if needed.
 Stir in the chopped onion and cook until translucent (6–8 minutes), scraping the bottom to lift the fond (those browned bits add huge flavor).

 Add the minced garlic and herbs, cooking for 30–60 seconds until fragrant.